 Herzing’s Advanced Practice Registered Nurse program

-Herzing University offers two nursing masters programs online.
-The first is an APRN program: MSN – Family Nurse Practitioner program as well as a second non-APRN program: MSN – Nurse Educator.
+Herzing University offers multiple nursing masters programs online.
 These programs are designed so that nurses can engage in coursework on a flexible schedule.

 We relish the opportunity to help lead the next generation of nurse educators and nurse practitioners into the workforce.
 All while continuing to address the demand for nurses in the healthcare industry.